Ayoluengo oil field: Geology

-The 10 km^{2} field consists of a Triassic salt-cored anticline with 200 m of vertical closure.
-Oil and gas are produced from more than 50 lenticular sandstone bodies of Late Jurassic to Early Cretaceous age.
-These sandstone bodies lie at a depth of at least 1300 m.
+The 10 km^{2} field consisted of a Triassic salt-cored anticline with 200 m of vertical closure.
+Oil and gas were produced from more than 50 lenticular sandstone bodies of Late Jurassic to Early Cretaceous age.
+These sandstone bodies lay at a depth of at least 1300 m.
 The last well was drilled in 1990, making for a total of 52.
 Only 10 wells were active by 2016, when the cumulative production had reached 17 million barrels of oil.